nadavmatalon/PCA9536_RGB/README.md

 1) Start the Arduino IDE and open the relevant example sketch
 2) Hook-up the PCA9536 to the Arduino as explained in the sketch's notes
 3) Upload the sketch to the Arduino
+4) Follow the specific instructions for running the sketch as explained in the sketch's notes

 ## BUG REPORTS